jmoussa/macd-stock-analyzer/README.md

 # Initialize Conda
 conda init bash

-# Create the environment from the template supplied in the repository
+# Create the environment from the template supplied in the repository (this handles all pip installs too)
 conda env create -f environment.yml

 # Activate the environment